ike091/chameleon-slate/slate-on-chameleon.md

 ## Additional Components

-### Ingress Controller
+### Ingress Controller - NodePort

 Due to some current limitations of Chameleon, a fully-operational ingress controller cannot be installed.
-However, there is a workaround, but it requires all ingress traffic to be routed though a NodePort service.
+However, there is a workaround, but it requires all ingress traffic to be routed though a NodePort service on the main node IP.
 This means all ingress requests must have the ingress controller NodePort appended to their URL.

 To install the ingress controller, login to a cluster node with `kubectl` access, and download the following Kubernetes manifest:
 ```bash